Chilliano/movie-night/README.md

 # Betsson Movies List Application

-Short excercise to display filtering, redux setup, angular material, theming, and styling.
+Short excercise to display redux, filtering, testing, angular material, theming, and styling.
 I wanted it to have a fast paced feel, with a layered menu system with only one movement between details and main page.

 ## See it in action